 I’m the author of Braving the Fire: A Guide to Writing About Grief.
 My first book, Invisible Sisters: A Memoir was named one of the “Twenty Five Books All Georgians Should Read” and Atlanta magazine’s “Best Memoir of 2009.”
-I write essays and nonfiction features, too, which have appeared on NPR, in Tin House, Drunken Boat, Full Grown People, Brevity, Newsweek, The Washington Post, and More Magazine.
+I write essays and nonfiction features, too, which have appeared on NPR, in Tin House, The Bitter Southerner, Drunken Boat, Full Grown People, the Manifest-station, Brevity, Newsweek, The Washington Post, and More Magazine.
+I’ve been a guest on the New York Times’ Dear Sugar podcast, hosted by Cheryl Strayed and Steve Almond.
+My novel, The Magnetic Girl, is forthcoming in 2019.

 I’m also the oldest of three sisters, and by the time I was 32, I was the only one living.
 My sister Susie died of leukemia when she was eight and I was ten.
 Our sister Sarah died of a rare blood disorder called Kostmann’s Syndrome, effectively the opposite of leukemia, when she was 27 and I was 32.
 Our father was a Civil Rights attorney in Atlanta in the 1960s, and one of the questions we lived with, all of us, was how to help others, even though we couldn’t help our own.